sharetribe/flex-docs/src/docs/howto-events/reacting-to-events/index.md

 });
 ```

-This would still give us all events with the given types that Flex keeps
+This would still give us all events with the given types that Sharetribe
-in history.
-In practice, often we are interested in _new_ events only.
+keeps in history.
+In practice, often we are interested in _new_ events
-In the absense of another point of reference, it is possible to query
+only.
+In the absense of another point of reference, it is possible to
-events starting from a given timestamp:
+query events starting from a given timestamp:

 ```javascript
 const now = new Date();